ConorOBrien-Foxx/Fynyl/README.md

 :$              operator    [number N] pops until there are no more than N elements on the stack
-%               operator    [number a, number b] pushes a mod b :%              operator    [string s, number n] pops the top N elements, and formats s according to those elements &               meta        assigns the top of the stack to the variable indicated by the next token .&              meta        assigns the top of the stack to the function idnicated by the next token (               other       begins an array, starting a new sub stack )               other       closes an array, pushing the contents of the sub stack onto the previous stack
+%               operator    [number a, number b] pushes a mod b :%              operator    [string s, number n] pops the top N elements, and formats s according to those elements &               other       assigns the top of the stack to the variable indicated by the next token .&              other       assigns the top of the stack to the function indicated by the next token (               other       begins an array, starting a new sub stack )               other       closes an array, pushing the contents of the sub stack onto the previous stack
 *               operator    [number a, number b] pushes a * b